 |During Project Design||In consultation with the Ministry of Agriculture and Rural Development (MARD) and the CHPs, 28 candidate subprojects from the provinces' SEDPs have been screened for possible inclusion in the project and were found to meet agreed-upon eligibility criteria for preliminary technical, financial, economic, environmental, and social considerations.
 Feasibility studies were carried out in three representative subprojects (RSPs), with positive results led by substantial increases in farm incomes, including for poor farmers, from both higher production and employment.
 The other subprojects have been prioritized and will be subject to feasibility studies during implementation.|

-For specials studies involving piloting, demonstrating and researching water management techniques and systems, consulting entities will be engaged/recruited by the CPMU using FBS.
+Consulting services for specials studies involving piloting, demonstrating and researching water management techniques and systems, consulting entities will be waived.

 National competitive bidding will be the procurement method used for the civil work contracts.